xTbeniaminTx/p2-oc-py/README.md

 ----------------------------------------------
 # Instruction
+At root create the structure for writing csv and images:

+    $ mkdir output output/csv output/images
 ## MacOS and Linux :
 In the terminal, navigate to the desired folder.
 ### Project Recovery(Clone from GitHub)